JimJ92120/alogrithms/diamond/README.md

 | `PHP`     |

 ## Description
-For a given input `n`, print a diamond like form with each vertices being of length `n`.
+For a given input `n`, print a diamond like form with each vertices being of length `n` and its total height `n * 2 - 1`.

 e.g:
 For `n` is `5`, the following is output (spaces being replaced by `=` for readability):